 Personally, I don’t worry a lot about brand anymore.
 Most popular computer brands actually use the same suppliers these days, so there isn’t a lot that differentiates them besides styling.
+All of them have outsourced their tech support.
+And all of them run the same computer software, at least if you buy a PC.
 But let’s run through the most popular computer brands and then I’ll tell you what I look for in a computer beyond brand name.

 Acer is an Asian conglomerate that has, over the years, absorbed other leading brands and divested itself of many parts of its business but remains one of the largest and most popular makes of PCs.
 It’s always been a big player in the budget space and its computers tend to be a good value.
 Acer has always been middle of the road in terms of popularity and reliability.
 But it’s been consistent about that for more than two decades.
 Remaining consistently average isn’t a bad formula for lasting success.

 Gateway used to offer the best customer support in the business, but that went away many years ago, before Acer bought the brand.

 Apple is, of course, the brainchild of Steve Jobs and Steve Wozniak, the maker of Macintosh computers and popular phones and tablets.
 Its computers are expensive, designed to look that way, and lack the upgrade options you get out of an open-architecture Windows machine, but if you want the Mac experience. you buy an Apple.
 Apple is in the business of selling an experience as much as they are in the business of selling computers, which is a big part of the reason for their profitability.